Wisdom Teeth Removal

 One question many patients have about wisdom teeth removal is, if they are often extracted and cause so many problems, why do we even have wisdom teeth in the first place?
 One common theory is that these extra teeth appearing later in life are just that: extra teeth.
 Without proper oral hygiene, it is not uncommon for the loss of permanent teeth to occur by adolescence or early adulthood.
 Before widespread dental practice, oral injury commonly resulted in tooth loss as well.
 In cases such as these, new teeth appearing in adolescence would have been beneficial to a person’s overall oral health.

 Advances in dentistry combined with improvements in general oral hygiene mean that, nowadays, adolescent tooth decay and tooth loss are quite uncommon.
-And if tooth decoy or loss do occur, we have a variety of effective restoration options available.
+And if tooth decay or loss do occur, we have a variety of effective restoration options available.
 So wisdom teeth, most often, simply do not have room to erupt in most mouths.

 What Problems Can Wisdom Teeth Cause?